geopython/stetl/examples/top10nl/readme.txt

 nlextract.nl).

-top10extract.py is a simple wrapper to test if we can keep the same commandline parameters when using stETL for Top10-extract (see www.nlextract.nl).
+top10extract.py is a simple wrapper to test if we can keep the same commandline parameters when using Stetl for Top10-extract (see www.nlextract.nl).

 To test: a PostGIS database named top10nl with same user/pw needs to exist.
 Data will be written in the schema "test".